 - Interesting work

 - Good wages

 - Appreciation of work done

 - Job security

 - Good working conditions

 - Promotions and growth in the organization

 - Feeling of being in on things

 - Personal loyalty to employees.

-3.3 Most Important Need of Ermataş Employees
+3.3 Most Important Need of Ermatas Employees

-According to the results of the study good wages is the number one need of Ermataş employees, which is an indicator for Ermataş Company for their further success.
+According to the results of the same good wages is the number one need of Ermataş employees, which is an access to Employees.

 IV.
 CONCLUSIONS AND RECOMMENDATIONS